gabriel-jm/lithen-fns/docs/signals.md

 ### Elements as value of a signal

-You can set an element as the value of a signal, but we don't recommend to do it with Document Fragments, because internally we use method `replaceWith` of the elements to replace the old element for the new one, and Document Fragments don't have this method.
+You can set an element as the value of a signal, most of its use cases can be achived using a [withSignal](./with-signal.md) and with a better approach, but if you want to use, we don't recommend to do it with Document Fragments, because internally we use method `replaceWith` of the elements to replace the old element for the new one, and Document Fragments don't have this method.
 But even if it has, will not work as expected because when the fragment enters the DOM or in another fragment, it leaves all its child nodes and remain only an empty fragment, so even if the fragment has the `replaceWith` method it will not work as well.

 So do something like this
 ```ts